sbt/website/src/reference/04-Detailed-Topics/03-Dependency-Management/02-Dependency-Management-Flow.md

     bug in sbt, but the problem would need to be reproduced in order to diagnose and fix it.
 E.  Before deleting all of the Ivy cache, first try deleting files in
-    \~/.ivy2/cache related to problematic dependencies.
-For example, if there are problems with dependency "org.example" % "demo" % "1.0", delete \~/.ivy2/cache/org.example/demo/1.0/ and retry update.
+    `~/.ivy2/cache` related to problematic dependencies.
+For example, if there are problems with dependency `"org.example" % "demo" % "1.0"`, delete `~/.ivy2/cache/org.example/demo/1.0/` and retry update.
 This
     avoids needing to redownload all dependencies.
 F.  Normal sbt usage should not require deleting files from
-    \~/.ivy2/cache, especially if the first four steps have been followed.
+    `~/.ivy2/cache`, especially if the first four steps have been followed.
 If deleting the cache fixes a dependency management issue, please try to reproduce the issue and submit a test case.